-Dump or diversion loads are used with a diversion/dump load controller to "burn off" excess energy production typically from a turbine.
-Keeping the turbine on a load prevents the turbine from free-wheeling and being damaged by turning too fast.Read more +
+Dump or diversion loads are used in conjunction with a diversion/dump load controller to "burn off" excess energy, typically produced by a turbine.
+Keeping the turbine on a load prevents the turbine from free-wheeling and being damaged from turning too fast.Read more +

 (if this is confusing, call one of our technical sales reps for help)

 At minimum, you must have enough dump loads to absorb the full power output from your turbine, as calculated in step 2.
 Using the equations above, figure out what configuration of dump loads (parallel or series) you need to most-closely come to the Resistance needed.
 In the equations above, you'll want to try to solve for the Number of Resistors, or Dump Load You Have.